Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Fresno State's games this season have gone over 50.5 points seven of 10 times.
+- Fresno State and its opponents have gone over the current 50.5-point total in seven of 10 games this season.

-- New Mexico has combined with its opponents to score more than 50.5 points in one game this season.
+- New Mexico and its opponents have combined to score more than 50.5 points in one game this season.

-- Saturday's total is 3.3 points higher than the combined 47.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 47.2, is 3.3 points fewer than Saturday's over/under.

-- These two squads combine to surrender 48.8 points per game, 1.7 fewer than this contest's over/under.
+- This contest's total is 1.7 points above the 48.8 these two squads combine to allow per game this season.

-- Bulldogs games this season feature an average total of 59.5 points, a number nine points higher than Saturday's over/under.
+- The average total in Bulldogs games this season is 59.5, 9.0 points more than Saturday's total of 50.5.

-- The 47.2 PPG average total in Lobos games this season is 3.3 points fewer than this game's over/under.
+- The 50.5 total in this game is 3.3 points above the 47.2 average total in Lobos games this season.

 Fresno State Stats and Trends